 ON THE ROAD TO DRUG ABUSE

-The vast majority of cocaine users (99.9%) began by first using a “gateway drug” like marijuana, cigarettes or alcohol.
-Of course, not everyone who smokes marijuana and hashish goes on to use harder drugs.
+The vast majority of cocaine users (90%) began by first using a drug like marijuana, cigarettes or alcohol.(34) Of course, not everyone who smokes marijuana and hashish goes on to use harder drugs.
 Some never do.
 Others quit using marijuana altogether.
-But some do turn to harder drugs.
-One study found that youth (12 to 17 years old) who use marijuana are 85 times more likely to use cocaine than kids who do not use pot, and that 60% of the kids who smoke pot before the age of 15 move on to cocaine.
+But some do.
+One study found that youth (12 to 17 years old) who use marijuana are 85 times more likely to use cocaine than kids who do not use weed, and that 60% of the kids who smoke weed before the age of 15 move on to cocaine.(35)

 “I was given my first joint in the playground of my school.
 I’m a heroin addict now, and I’ve just finished my eighth treatment for drug addiction.”— Christian